Lyndra's Research

 Schizophrenia and Bipolar 1 Disorder

 Schizophrenia and bipolar 1 disorder are mental health conditions that affect how a person thinks, feels and behaves, often impacting their concentration, relationships and ability to carry out day-to-day tasks.
 While many effective treatments exist, people living with these conditions often struggle with medication adherence, which in turn leads to many negative health outcomes.
 A stable and fulfilling life for people living with schizophrenia and bipolar 1 disorder is possible with consistent medication and support.
-By dramatically reducing dosing frequency, Lyndra’s long-acting oral therapies have the potential to increase adherence, prevent relapses and improve outcomes, while also freeing people from the burden of daily pills and simplifying their lives.
+By dramatically reducing dosing frequency, long-acting oral therapies for schizophrenia and bipolar 1 disorder have the potential to increase adherence, prevent relapses and improve outcomes, while also freeing people from the burden of daily pills and simplifying their lives.

 ~ 1 M